-Types of Non-QM Loans
+What types of Non-QM Loans are there?

 In order to assist a borrower in qualifying for a mortgage loan, lenders offering non-QM loans offer various programs.
 Some of these may include a loan with a longer amortization, interest only loans, higher debt ratios, or be more flexible about income verification.

 Generally, mortgage loans are amortized over 30 years, with a non-QM loan, the amortization may be extended over 40 years.
 This means a borrower is going to be required to pay a lower monthly payment which can help them qualify for a mortgage.